Friday, May 2, 2014

 > < + > < * > < + > <

-THE GLASSHOUSE COMPLEX
+THE HOT-HOUSE COMPLEX

-has already gone ... ...
+already no more ... ... ...

 BUILDER'S PLANS REPRODUCED:

 Also recorded are the twenty albums containing over seven hundred photographs of twenty-two year old Bullough’s three yearlong world tour 1892-1895.
-His library shelves hold over 1,500 volumes, including three Game Books – which, commencing 1866, provide a social record covering seventy years of the island’s sporting guests, the successful ones only of course!
+His library shelves hold over 1,500 volumes, including three Game Books – which, commencing 1866, provide a social record covering seventy years of the island’s sporting guests, the successful ones only of course

 __ + __